codegode23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R ugo+X is a command  that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.Regular files are not changed. mkdir -m 751 my_dir is a command that creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello is a command that changes the group owner to school for the file.
+chmod -R ugo+X is a command  that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.Regular files are not changed. mkdir -m 751 my_dir is a command that creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello is a command that changes the group owner to school for the file. chown -hR vincent:staff . is a command that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.